Sapna Strategies’ Approach to Creating a Racially Equitable, Diverse, and Inclusive [REDI] Workplace

 Part of the overlap between Phases I and II is the sustained and equitable resourcing of the working group itself.
 Often, DEI teams in organizations are additive in nature: i.e. staff members are encouraged to “add” this work to their already overflowing plates without intentional thought to what must be removed from those plates in order to make room for these duties.
 In addition, there is an emotional tax in this work felt more intensely by BIPOC members than their white counterparts as they navigate the racial bias they are simultaneously working to identify and uproot.
 All of this requires deliberate and honest communication about what the team will need to engage in this work sustainably and equitably.
 Once the team articulates these needs, they will work with leaders to determine how the organization can live into its beliefs by meeting them.

-Phase III: ~3 months – Strategic Planning and Project Prioritization
+Phase III: ~3 months – Work Planning and Project Prioritization

-To that end, we will move into Phase III and engage in a strategic planning process to determine the most appropriate and impactful steps to realize the REDI vision, both for the organization overall and for the team in particular.
-In any organization, there are many steps we “could” take but the team will engage in prioritizing activities to determine the steps we “should” take.
+To that end, we will move into Phase III and engage in a planning process to determine the most appropriate and impactful steps to realize the REDI vision, for the team in particular and for the organization as appropriate.
+When developing any plan, there are many steps we “could” take but the team will engage in prioritizing activities to determine the steps we “should” take.
 All steps will be prioritized within the context of: 1) the equity impact of the step in question, 2) the lift it will take to manage the step, and 3) the urgency of the step.
 Equity impact and urgency will be informed by the input of those most impacted by racial injustice.
 To elicit this feedback and effectively prioritize REDI projects, the team will develop and administer a Key Stakeholder Assessment for both internal and external BIPOC stakeholders.
 All decisions made will be transparently triangulated with this input.

 Phase IV: ~3 months – Communication of Plan